Concerto Mediterraneo

 The Concerto Mediterraneo is a concerto for classical guitar and orchestra by the American composer Steven Stucky.
 The work was completed in April 1998 and was written to commemorate the life of the Greek guitarist Sophocles Papas.
-It was first performed on September 17, 1998 at the Joseph Meyerhoff Symphony Hall in Baltimore by the guitarist Manuel Barrueco and the Baltimore Symphony Orchestra under the conductor Günther Herbig.
+It was first performed on September 17, 1998, at the Joseph Meyerhoff Symphony Hall in Baltimore by the guitarist Manuel Barrueco and the Baltimore Symphony Orchestra under the conductor Günther Herbig.

 Composition

 Background

 Stucky was approached to compose the concerto as a tribute to the guitarist Sophocles Papas at the request of Papas's daughter, Elizabeth Papas Smith, and Dr. Solomon H. Snyder, a former student of Papas.
-Stucky began work on the piece in late 1997, composing the third movement during a stay at the Italian Riviera.
-He subsequently wrote the finale and introductory movements in Ithaca, New York and completed the work on April 8, 1998.
+Stucky began work on the piece in late 1997, composing the third movement during a stay along the Italian Riviera.
+He subsequently wrote the finale and introductory movements in Ithaca, New York, and completed the work on April 8, 1998.

 Structure

 The Concerto Mediterraneo has a duration of roughly 20 minutes and is composed in four movements: